Raykarr/Calculator/README.md

 - Standard deviation of an array

 ### The program is composed of three Java files:
-- Main.java: This is the main file that executes the program.
+* The program is composed of three Java files, each serving a distinct purpose.

+- Main.java - This file is the entry point of the program and controls the overall flow of the application.
+It calls the appropriate methods from the other two files, UserInput.java and Calculator.java, to perform the desired calculations.

-- UserInput.java: This file contains functions for taking input from the user.
-The user can input numbers or an array of numbers.
+- UserInput.java - This file contains functions for taking input from the user.
+It allows the user to enter numbers or an array of numbers, and passes this input to the Calculator.java file for processing.

-- Calculator.java: This file contains the logic for performing the above-mentioned operations.
-Methods
+- Calculator.java - This file contains all of the actual calculations performed by the program.
+It contains methods for addition, subtraction, multiplication, division, sum of array, variance of array, and standard deviation of array.
+All of these methods take the user's input from UserInput.java, perform the calculations, and return the results back to Main.java.

+In summary, Main.java serves as the controller, UserInput.java takes care of input, and Calculator.java performs all of the calculations.

 ### The following methods are defined in the Calculator.java file:
 - add: This method takes two numbers as input and returns their sum.